 Further, changes in conditions such as barometric pressure and temperature (aka weather) can cause aggravation of the symptoms.
 Certain foods or activities can worsen symptoms as well.
 Each patient has both commonalities and unique individual consideration.
 Perversely, the medications used to treat increased ICPs can cause some of the symptoms of ICP.

 Your loved one will experience fear at being betrayed by their own brain as well.
-They may look normal, but inside, the most critical organ in their body is being subjected to conditions that can cause them to seem to be a different person.
+They may look “normal” on the outside, but inside, the most critical organ in their body is being subjected to conditions that can cause them to seem to be a different person.
+And since the brain is the CPU for the functions of the entire body, their miseries are not confined to “headaches”.

 What they need from you is unconditional love.
 Drop everything else, give them the support they need.
 I’ve been on both ends, a patient, and a caregiver.
 The frustration, the fear is paralyzing when you’re the patient wondering what is happening.
 The tendency is to dismiss the patient because there are no bloody bones sticking out anywhere, but trust me, that would actually be a blessing because it would likely get more attention.

-Causes of ICPDDs are controversial.
+Causes of ICPDDs are controversial, although recently, after 18 months of research, I have a working theory of how I developed IIH.
 In my case I can pinpoint the day and the event that started mine.
 Same for my wife.
 Incidents of trauma to the neck with later aggravation.
 For others, it can be prolonged use of certain drugs such as birth control or antibiotics.
 If you’re reading this, you’re likely a male in your early to mid 40s, as the most common ICPDD patients present as female, in their 40s, considered overweight by the medical profession.
 That weight is often blamed for the disease, but don’t be so easily swayed.
 Remember that block of tofu?
 Imagine if you squeezed too hard on the part that controls metabolism…most ladies say their weight “just came on” in a short period of time with no change in their eating or activity habits.
-Unfortunately the extra weight becomes an issue, and losing the weight helps most patients to varying degrees, but don’t blame the weight or the patient for the disorder.
+Unfortunately the extra weight becomes an issue, and losing the weight helps most patients significatly, but don’t blame the weight or the patient for the disorder.

 And after being diagnosed with an ICPDD?
 Consider this pull quote from this publication: